A modified recursive transfer matrix algorithm for radiation and scattering computation of a multilayer sphere: Results

 \section{Results}

 The following section presents three test cases using the algorithm proposed in this paper.
 The first test case examines the scattering problem of a double-layered sphere with varying radii, where the refractive indices of the inner and outer layers are specified and compared with the RTMA.
 The second test case involves scattering by a multilayered sphere with the same radius, where the refractive indices of each shell are randomly generated, and the extinction cross-section is calculated for spheres with various numbers of layers.
-The third test case addresses the thermal radiation problem of a multilayered sphere, calculating the emissivity of a double-layered sphere.
+The third test case addresses the thermal radiation problem of a multilayered sphere, calculating the emissivity of a double-layer sphere.

-In the first test, a coated sphere is considered, with the refractive indices of the core and shell layers set to $m_1 = 1.33 + i0.0$ and $m_2 = 1.33 + i$, respectively, and the core radius accounting for 50\% of the total radius.
+In the 1st test, a coated sphere is considered, with the refractive indices of the core and shell layers set to $m_1 = 1.33 + 0.0\mathrm{i}$ and $m_2 = 1.33 + \mathrm{i}$, respectively, and the core radius accounting for 50\% of the total radius.
 The extinction efficiency $Q_{ext}$ is calculated for size parameters $x \in [1.0, 1200.0]$.
-The RTMA experiences numerical overflow for $x > 700.0$, while the mRTMA remains stable, as shown in Figure \ref{fig:coat}.
+The RTMA experiences numerical overflow for $x > 700.0$, while the mRTMA remains stable, as shown in Figure \ref{fig:fig2}.

-In the second test, we examined the scattering of a multilayered sphere with randomly generated refractive indices, with the total number of layers ranging from 2 to 2000.
-The refractive indices are generated as $n = n' + i n''$, with $n' \sim \mathcal{U}_{[1, 2]}$ and $\log_{10} n'' \sim \mathcal{U}_{[-3, 1]}$, where $\mathcal{U}$ denotes a uniform distribution.
+In the 2nd test, we examined the scattering of a multilayered sphere with randomly generated refractive indices, with the total number of layers ranging from 2 to 2002.
+The refractive indices are generated as $n = n' + \mathrm{i} n''$, with $n' \sim \mathcal{U}_{[1, 2]}$ and $\log_{10} n'' \sim \mathcal{U}_{[-3, 1]}$, where $\mathcal{U}$ denotes a uniform distribution.
+Additionally, we also tested the case of a multilayered sphere where all layers have the same refractive index of $1.33+ \mathrm{i}$, and compared the results with the Mie scattering results for a homogeneous sphere.
 As shown in Figure \ref{fig:multi}, the mRTMA demonstrates significant improvement over the RTMA.

-In the third test, the mRTMA is used to calculate the electromagnetic radiation of a double-layered sphere with varying radii, with the sphere maintained at a temperature of 300K in a cold environment.
-Figure \ref{fig:RR} shows the radiation characteristics of the double-layered sphere, using SiC and gold as example materials, representing a dielectric and a conductor, respectively.
+In the 3rd test, the mRTMA is used to calculate the electromagnetic radiation of a double-layer sphere with varying radii, with the sphere maintained at a temperature of 300K in a cold environment.
+Figure \ref{fig:fig4} shows the radiation characteristics of the double-layer sphere, using SiC and gold as example materials, representing a dielectric and a conductor, respectively.